thromel/thromel.github.io/README.md

 ## About

-This website showcases my professional experience, research projects, publications, and technical skills as a Software Development Engineer at IQVIA and researcher in the fields of Blockchain Technology, LLM Systems, and Image Steganography.
+This website showcases my professional experience, research projects, publications, and technical skills as a Software Development Engineer at IQVIA and researcher in the fields of Blockchain Technology and LLM Systems.

 ## Features